justintoo/blog.justintoo.com/_drafts/2017-02-02-startchurch-conference-boston.md

 18. Hotel room reimbursement - board resolution?

 19. Donated services and rent are not deductible - they must write a church back to the church.

+20. You can use a DBA (Doing Business As) for the Church; ministry-church link.

+21. How to deal with bible study group liabilities, doctrine, activities?

+22. Public Support Test of charity - "The organization receives no more than one-third of its support from gross investment income and more than one-third of its support from contributions, membership fees, and gross receipts from activities related to its exempt functions." (http://grantspace.org/tools/knowledge-base/Nonprofit-Management/Establishment/public-support-test)

+23. For-profit: Does C Corporation pay corporate tax and then the dividends are simply tax-free?

+24. Who owns the written books?

+25. **Intellectual Property and Creative License Agreement** - must be added to the StartChurch program (does not automatically happen).

+26. **Can all pastors ordained in your church be provided a Housing allowance?**

 ----
 Paying $1,668.58 more and only getting 2 resources.